Beneath a Crooked Tree

 A few months later, while I was going through my family photos, I found some pictures Wayne took on his last climb up Mount Wilson.
 These photos, still in his camera when he died, shocked me because two of Wayne's pictures were almost identical to two pictures I had taken standing in front of his grave site in Washington.

 The photo on the left is the one I took of the view from Mt.
 Spokane.
 The one on the right is what Wayne took from the top of Mt.
-Wilson in Arizona shortly before he died (you may have to scroll to the right to view both pictures).
+Wilson in Arizona shortly before he died.

-These photos have not been altered in any way other than to eliminate some of the skyline in the top set of photos.
+These photos have not been altered, other than to eliminate some of the skyline in the top set of photos to they are both the same height.
 Please notice Wayne's backpack and waterjug sitting on the top of the hill in his photo; it appears to be marking his final resting place in my photo.
 Also the tree on the left in Wayne's photo appears to have the top broken off -- just like the tree under which I buried him.

 The photo on the left below is more scenery around Wayne's gravesite on Mt.
 Spokane.
 The one on the right is the scenery around the top of Mt.
 Wilson.